-DIRECTV NOW is a streaming service that offers one of the most impressive selections of channels in the industry.
-Their smallest package has over 65 channels, with up to 125+ available in larger packages.
+DIRECTV NOW is a streaming service that offers one of the biggest selections of channels in the industry.
+Plans start at 40 channels, with up to 125+ available in larger packages.
 That’s a ton of channels, with favorites for the whole family.
-Prices range from $40 to $75 a month, so it’s still cheaper than cable – and of course, there’s no contract to sign or hidden fees to worry about.
+Prices range from $50 to $135 a month, so there’s quite a range there.
+ESPN is available in the base package for $50 a month.
+And of course, there’s no contract to sign or hidden fees to worry about.
 DIRECTV NOW also has good coverage of local channels like NBC and FOX, which are key for sports fans.

 Big Channel Selection For the Whole Family

-If you’re someone who craves a big channel selection, DIRECTV NOW is a great choice.
+If you’re someone who craves a big channel selection, and are willing to shell out the money for it, DIRECTV NOW is a good choice.
 It has perhaps the most robust channel offering of any streaming service.
-The big selection and slick interface make DIRECTV NOW an easy switch from cable – and it can save you money and hassle over cable, as well!
+The big selection and slick interface make DIRECTV NOW an easy switch from cable!

 Here’s what newcomers should know about DIRECTV NOW